“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 GM: Adam turns and leads his cousin away from the altar and its needling flames.
 The other Kindred watches silently as Caroline leaves, but does not rise from her seat.
-The two Malveauxes make their way through a side door and down a short hallway to familiar confession booth.
+The two Malveauxes make their way to a familiar confession booth.

 Caroline: Caroline glances at the box, almost shaking.
 In fury, fear, or sorrow is unclear.

 GM: “God is everywhere wholly present, yet cannot be contained wholly by anything or anyone,” Adam states quietly.